-- 1. If the Administrator denies the grievance or fails to respond to the grievance within five school days, the Union Office should be contacted.
-(617-288-2000) - 2.
-Send copies of the grievance letter and all pertinent document to the Union office 180 Mt.
-Vernon Street, Dorchester, MA 02125 or fax 617-288-3120. - 3.
-Step two of the grievance procedure will be handled by one of the a Union Field Representatives (Elementary, Secondary, or Paraprofessional).
+- 1. If the Administrator denies the grievance or fails to respond to the grievance within five school days, a Field Representative should be contacted.
+You can call 617-288-2000 or email the appropriate Field Rep. - Send copies of the grievance letter and all pertinent documents to the Union office via email to your Field Representative, via mail to 180 Mt.
+Vernon Street, Dorchester, MA 02125 or fax to 617-288-0024. - 3.
+The Field Rep will refer the grievance to mediation, and if the grievance is deemed valid by the union, two trained mediators will meet with the grievant and the administrator and attempt to resolve the issue.
+If this fails, Step Two of the grievance procedure will be handled by the union's Executive Vice President.